Trustworthy Language Model (TLM) - Quickstart

 16 | How many countries have planted their flags on the moon? | As of now, six countries have successfully landed missions on the Moon and planted their flags.
 These countries are:\n\n1.
 United States\n2.
 Soviet Union (now Russia)\n3.
 China\n4.
 India\n5.
 Japan\n6.
 Israel\n\nThe most notable missions that involved flag planting were the Apollo missions by the United States, particularly Apollo 11, which was the first manned mission to land on the Moon in 1969.
 Other countries have conducted uncrewed missions to the Moon, but the above list includes those that have successfully planted flags on the lunar surface. | 0.648395 |

-On the other hand, the model responses with the highest scores are direct, accurate, and appropriately detailed.
-Now we can automatically detect which LLM responses are confidently good vs. not!
+Inspecting the LLM responses with the highest trustworthiness scores, we find they are accurate and appropriate/helpful.
+TLM allows you to automatically detect which LLM responses are confidently correct vs. not!

 results.sort_values(by="trustworthiness_score").tail()